-Flood modelling data is not available for the 1 in 100 year ARI flood in rural areas.
-Where development is proposed on rural land that may be considered flood prone, the applicant will be required to submit a report from a registered surveyor establishing a level at the site equivalent to the estimated 1 in 100 year ARI flood level.
+Where development is proposed on rural land that is identified as Flood Planning Area on the LEP 2012 Flood Planning Map, the applicant will be required to submit a report from a registered surveyor establishing a level at the site equivalent to the estimated 1 in 100 year ARI flood level.
 The habitable floor level of all new dwellings is to be at or above the Flood Planning Level.